 Lajpat is also home to some of the best street food joints in the city and one can try Delhi’s popular aloo tikki, gol gappe, dahi bhalla and aloo chat in any of the bustling joints.
 We recommend taking an auto or a cab to Lajpat Nagar since it’s very difficult to find parking, especially during rush hours.

 Delhi malls are some of the best in the world and a delight for shopaholics.
-If you are looking for places to visit in Delhi which will satisfy the shopper in you, we suggest visiting Select City Walk, DLF and Promenade in South Delhi, Ambience Mall in Gurgaon and Mall of India in Noida.
+If you are looking for places to see in delhi which will satisfy the shopper in you, we suggest visiting Select City Walk, DLF and Promenade in South Delhi, Ambience Mall in Gurgaon and Mall of India in Noida.

 Dedicated to Lord Swaminarayan, Akshardham Temple is one of the most beautiful temples in India and is also one of the most popular places to visit in Delhi.
 Depicting Hinduism and its tenets through architecture and literature in the temple, Akshardham sees thousands of visitors every day.